zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/function_calling.md

 ### Customizing microflows

-To make the functions work, we need to create and adjust certain microflows as displayed below.
+To make the functions work, we need to create and adjust certain microflows as shown below.
 These microflows will handle the logic required for gathering the display name of the user and extracting the bank holidays from the Netherlands using an API.

 1. Locate the pre-built microflow `ChatContext_ChatWithHistory_ActionMicroflow` in **ConversationalUI > USE_ME > Conversational UI > Action microflow examples**.
 Right-click on the microflow and select **Include in project** to copy it into your `MyFirstBot` module.